Depression can be a complicated disease to understand because there are so many mixed opinions on how to best go about treating it.

 Brain Regions – According to a publication (Journal of Neuroscience) by Harvard Health which reviewed studies that examined the biological causes of depression, women with a history of depression were found to have a smaller hippocampus than those who didn’t have a history of depression.

 Another biological implication mentioned in regards to depression is that brain cells in the hippocampus and other regions of the brain associated with depression are sluggish and not as active or lack the branching out of neural networks.
+One of the current theories is that people with depression have low grade inflammation.
+This is not to say that this is the cause but merely an association.
+For example, if you took a sample of your blood people with depression would often have low-grade elevated inflammatory markers like TNF-alpha, Interleukin-6, CRP, ESR.

 2. Psychological Cause.